Boran/docker-drupal/README.md

 > sudo docker exec -it drupal8003 bash

-- create a nice shell function for nsenter in /etc/profile.d/nsenter.sh, which allows one to do "nsenter CONTAINER-NAME"
+- create a nice shell function in /etc/profile.d/nsenter.sh, which allows one to do "nsenter CONTAINER-NAME"
 > function nsenter (){ sudo docker exec -it $* bash; }